 - Saturday August 30th to Monday September 1st (Science & Engineering)

 September TATP Sessions:

 - Friday September 5th to Sunday September 7th (Social Sciences)

 - Friday September 12th to Sunday September 14th

 - Friday September 19th to Sunday September 21st

 Registration for our September sessions will open in early August.

 How do I sign up?

-- Please register online by clicking on the register button below.
-An automatic confirmation email will be sent to you confirming the date of your session.
+- The register button above will take you to the online TATP registration form.
+Once you have completed the form an automatic confirmation email will be sent to you confirming the date of your session.
 If the session you select is full, you will be placed on a waiting list and you will be notified if a space in the session becomes available.

 - A mandatory $20 refundable deposit is required to complete your registration for TATP.
 Please bring your deposit to Alicia Hitchcock at the front desk of the Teaching Support Centre, Room 122, The D.B.
 Weldon Library.
 Please note the Teaching Support Centre is open 9am to 4pm, Monday to Friday.
 Your registration will be deleted if the deposit is not received prior to the session.